-Lieberman on Trump's FBI director short list
+Cornyn was top FBI choice for Trump

 - Lieberman is a former senator from Connecticut

+The President called Cornyn to discuss the position twice, including after Cornyn passed up the job.

+Cornyn, who the officials say was intrigued by the idea and initially interested, ultimately withdrew from consideration after a number of his colleagues said they believed Trump should shy away from picking a GOP politician.

-Washington (CNN)President Donald Trump will meet Wednesday afternoon with four FBI director candidates, just as he is facing fresh questions over his firing of James Comey.
+Trump was meeting Wednesday afternoon with four FBI director candidates, just as he is facing fresh questions over his firing of former director James Comey.

 Among the candidates, Trump will meet with 2000 Democratic vice presidential candidate-turned-independent Joe Lieberman, a former senator who supported Republican Sen. John McCain in the 2008 presidential election.